 An Operating Agreement gives your LLC and its members several advantages, including:

-Businesses — or, in the case of an LLC, the individual owners — must know and follow the laws around federal, state, and local taxes.
-To make sure you are collecting and paying the right taxes, start by obtaining your identifying numbers.
+Businesses — or, in the case of sole proprietors and an LLC, the individual owners — must know and follow the laws around federal, state, and local taxes.
+To make sure you are collecting and paying the right taxes, begin by obtaining your identifying numbers.

 The first number you need is your federal Employer Identification Number (EIN).
 This number is assigned to your business by the IRS.
 Most businesses need to obtain this number.
 You can determine if your business requires an EIN by looking at the following requirements: